 The challenge with vegan cooking (as you know) is in building flavor.
 I knew I wanted that traditional “yellow gravy” and Better Than Bouillon makes a vegan vegetable base that is AMAZING (if you can find it locally, it’s only about $4.99 USD).
 Also, a rich, dark veggie broth like this one from Imagine makes a world of difference.
 I’ll link both down below.

-I begin with a traditional base made with onions, celery and carrots (I used frozen because I had them on hand) and saute in a very small amount of water or oil.
+I begin with a traditional base made with onions, celery and carrots (I used frozen because I had them on hand) and saute in a very small amount of water, oil or broth.
 You want them tender before proceeding.

 Now, let’s talk “chicken“.
 I used what has become my favorite new product…soy curls from Butler Foods.
 Not sponsored – just in awe of their versatility 🙂